nahomyOvanna/nahomyOvanna/README.md

 ## 🌱 About Me

-I transitioned into tech with a mission to understand how networks and cloud infrastructure shape our connected world.
-Every lab here is a step toward becoming a well-rounded infrastructure engineer — and hopefully, inspiring others navigating their own path in tech.
+I transitioned into tech with a mission to understand how cloud and network infrastructure shape our connected world.
+I learn by doing — building labs, breaking things, and fixing them again — and I document it all here to solidify my skills and help others on a similar path.

+I’m passionate about cloud networking because it combines my love of architecture, security, and systems thinking.
+Whether configuring OSPF in GNS3 or planning for BGP-based redundancy in the cloud, I’m driven by the challenge of designing systems that are resilient, scalable, and efficient.

 ---